joyceeexinyiwang/joyceeexinyiwang.github.io/index.md

 CMU Listens: facilitating dialogues and workshops to help people in the CMU community develop active listening skills

 ##### media design for devised theater, Jan-Feb 2019
-"Objects in the Mirror are Closer Than They Appear" (at Playground theater festival, CMU)
+"Objects in the Mirror are Closer Than They Appear" (inspired by true stories of American sex trafficking survivors)

 ##### projection design for opera, Nov 2018
 "Renegesis" (at Compos-it Opera Festival, CMU)